Karobben/Karobben.github.io/source/_posts/LearnNotes/fluorescence.md

     <li> [M] = 55 mol/1 L = 55 M

+The processes from the S~2~ to S~1~ is very fast and easily be absorbed and stored in the solvent.
+The processes from the S~1~ to the S~0~, the processes relatively slow.
+Concentration of bonds for solvent like water is very high, so it could store lots of energy.

 #### Solvent reorganization and the Stokes Shift

 Measure fluorescence at fixed λ~ex~ as a function of ***λ~em~***